 This tax guide helps owners and independent drivers of taxicabs (and limousines) understand how Washington’s retail sales tax, business and occupation (B&O) tax, and public utility tax apply to their activities.
 This guide covers the taxability of income from:

-- Additional charges for fuel, additional passengers and baggage.
+- Surcharges for fuel, additional passengers, and baggage; and

 Rent or lease of a taxicab

 The rental or lease income received by a taxicab owner from an independent driver for use of the taxicab is subject to retailing B&O tax.

 The taxicab owner must also collect retail sales tax from the driver on that amount and remit it to the Department of Revenue (Department).
 This is true regardless of how (under the rental agreement) the rental payment is determined.
 Under some agreements, the rental payment is based on fares received by the driver.
 Under other agreements, the rental payment is based on the amount of time (for example, hours or days) the taxicab is used by the driver.

 Also, the taxicab owner must charge the driver the Motor Vehicle Sales/ Lease Tax of .3% on the rental amount.
 (See RCW 82.08.020(3).)

 Taxicab owners may be prohibited from requiring a driver to pay owner expenses under local codes.
 However, the retail sales tax that is due on a taxicab rental/lease is a driver obligation as it is imposed on the taxicab driver (lessee) but collected and remitted to the Department by the taxicab owner.
 The Department requires the driver to pay retail sales tax on the lease amount and the Department requires the owner to collect this money and submit it to the Department.

 Income received by taxicab drivers (and taxicab owners operating their own taxicabs) for transporting passengers or property is subject to the public utility tax (PUT) under either the motor or urban transportation classifications.
 These classifications are defined in RCW 82.06.010 and outlined below.